Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 ```

 However, with the Warrior's current overridden method, this new behavior is forced to be applied after
-the armor has mitigated some of the damage, making sure that the warrior will suffer the +10 dmg more
+the armor has mitigated some of the damage, making sure that the warrior will suffer the full +10 dmg,
-than other classes without armor.
+while it should only suffer 8.

 This example clearly shows how your logic becomes less transparent when you stack functionality like this.
 A better way of doing this would be to use composition: